Keep your website software up to date

 Watch out for plugins

-Be caution of the plugins you install on your website.
+Be cautious of the plugins you install on your website.
 One of the latest instances of plugin malware is WP-Base-SEO, which masquerades as a program that improves the SEO of your website.
 The software is able to infect websites running an outdated version of RevSlider, the same plugin that was blamed for the Panama Papers leak.

 Before installing a plugin make sure that it is not only compatible with the latest version of your CMS, but that there has been work done on it in the past few months, and what reviewers are saying about it.